psychospace/psychospace.info/✼ Lore/Places/Planes/Other Planes/The Sheer.md

 Its form and structure is primarily defined by powerful entities and the power they inter in their followers: as such, those who summon a portal to the Sheer often unintentionally make it resemble places they are familiar with.
 For example, [[Puretza]], is known to hold "stake" in the realm.
 It is also believed that a connection to the Sheer maintains the [[Dustwall]] around [[Yofora]], connected by [[Uforia]].

 ## Wildcat destabilization
-When a truly destructive Sheer portal destabilization occurs, termed a *wildcat destabilization* after the uncontrolled aggression of the process, a [[Ghost storm|ghost storm]] is created instead of a Sheer conduit, as [[Vibe]] is pulled from [[Psychospace]] through the Sheer. [[Heartknock]] created ghost storms through this process, leveraging half-finished runic engines for the task.
+When a truly destructive Sheer portal destabilization occurs, termed a *wildcat destabilization* after the uncontrolled aggression of the process, a [[Ghost storm|ghost storm]] is created instead of a Sheer conduit, as [[Vibe]] is pulled from [[Psychospace]] through the Sheer.
+The [[Heartknock]] created ghost storms through this process, leveraging half-finished runic engines for the task.

 ##### Navigation
 ![[✼ Index#^f7a037|no-link]]